sudonym-i/GRU_trade_engine/README.md

 ## Overview

-The Neural Trade Engine is a comprehensive trading platform that provides:
+The TSR Trade Engine is a comprehensive trading platform that provides:

 - **🧠 ML-Powered Predictions**: Main predictive power cmes from the Time Series Regression model trained on stock-price patterns
 - **📊 Multiple Trading Strategies**: Buy & Hold, Momentum, and ML-driven trading